-A virtual assistant is a personal assistant that offers his or her services online from a remote location rather than working onsite.
+A virtual assistant is a personal assistant that offers his or her services online from a remote location rather than working on site.
 This flexible job caters to creative, independent thinkers who can perform a wide variety of tasks.

 What are the job responsibilities?

 The responsibilities of a VA vary depending on the needs of their employer and/or the employer’s company.
-The role may involve clerical, administrative, or operational tasks, such as scheduling meetings for an employer, responding to emails or transcribing meeting notes.
+The role may involve clerical, administrative, or operational tasks, such as scheduling meetings for an employer, responding to emails, or transcribing meeting notes.

 The only component uniting the work of all VAs is that they must be able to complete the work from a remote location.

-What does a VA’s schedule looks like?
+What does a VA’s schedule look like?

 This is another flexible component of the job.
 VAs will work with their employer to determine their schedule prior to beginning the job.
 Generally speaking, their schedules will most likely mimic the schedule of their employer.